Types of cocoa

 CRIOLLO: The rare bean

-The Criollo beans are the finest & rarest form of cocoa beans.
+The Criollo beans are the finest & of cocoa beans.

 These beans are fruit forward & are highly aromatic.
 They lack bitterness and have rich secondary notes.